-183. "Policy alignment and advocacy for pro poor rural development"-IFAD activities have thus far consisted of a grant to support MOFA in managing the agriculture donor coordination group.
-In 2007 IFAD approved a US\$ 200,000 grant to MOFA ("Pro-Poor Agricultural and Rural Development Policies and Advocacy") that has been used to manage relations with the donor community in the agriculture sector and not for policy dialogue specifically.
-For 2011, however, the grant is expected to co-fund consultations for four studies by IFPRI-Ghana.
-The grant also supported the establishment and work of the Country Programme Management Team, a partnership forum for dialogue and broader oversight for IFAD country programme implementation.
-The grant allowed IFAD to contribute, through MOFA, to the coordination group before IFAD established its country presence in 2011.

-184. "Policy dialogue on public-private sector cooperation"-successful at promoting micro enterprises, while still in the initial stages of value chain development.
+- 183. "Policy alignment and advocacy for pro poor rural development" IFAD activities have thus far consisted of a grant to support MOFA in managing the agriculture donor coordination group.
+In 2007 IFAD approved a US\$200,000 grant to MOFA ("Pro-Poor Agricultural and Rural Development Policies and Advocacy") that has been used to manage relations with the donor community in the agriculture sector and not for policy dialogue specifically.
+For 2011, however, the grant is expected to co-fund consultations for four studies by IFPRI-Ghana.121 The grant also supported the establishment and work of the Country Programme Management Team, a partnership forum for dialogue and broader oversight for IFAD country programme implementation.
+The grant allowed IFAD to contribute, through MOFA, to the coordination group before IFAD established its country presence in 2011. - 184.
+"Policy dialogue on public-private sector cooperation" successful at promoting micro enterprises, while still in the initial stages of value chain development.
 REP II has promoted a more inclusive private sector and has contributed to significant policy change in support of the micro and small enterprise sub-sector.
-The creation of the MSE sub-committees, initiated through REP II, was up-scaled via policy discussions with the REP II Board, IFAD, and GoG, mainstreamed MSE promotion within the District Assembly, facilitated the creation of small businesses in the districts and enhanced the revenue generation potential of the District Assemblies, in addition to creating jobs.
-These efforts resulted in two policy initiatives in the local government system through the Ministry of Trade and Industry (MOTI) and the Ministry of Local Government and Rural Development (MLGRD): (i) the establishment of MSE Sub-Committees within District Assemblies; and (ii) the Legislative Instrument 196 - Local Government (Departments of District Assemblies) Commerce Instrument, 2009.
+The creation of the MSE sub-committees, initiated through REP II, was scaled up via policy discussions with the REP II Board, IFAD, and the Government, mainstreamed MSE promotion within the district assembly, facilitated the creation of small businesses in the districts and enhanced the revenue generation potential of the district assemblies, in addition to creating jobs.
+These efforts resulted in two policy initiatives in the local government system through the Ministry of Trade and Industry (MOTI) and the Ministry of Local Government and Rural Development (MLGRD): (i) the establishment of MSE Sub-Committees within district assemblies; and (ii) the Legislative Instrument 196 - Local Government (Departments of district assemblies) Commerce Instrument, 2009.
 Both have provided legal instruments to support public-private sector collaboration at the district level.
-The Legislative Instrument 1961 has authorized the establishment of District Assembly departments, including a new Department of Trade and Industry, and is expected to support the development of small-scale industries in the districts.
-IFAD has been involved in policy discussions with MOTI and MLGRD on a regular basis during the evolution of Legislative Instrument
+The Legislative Instrument 1961 has authorized the establishment of district assembly departments, including a new Department of Trade and Industry, and is expected to support the development of small-scale industries in the districts.
+IFAD has been involved in policy discussions with MOTI and MLGRD on a regular basis during the evolution of Legislative Instrument 1961.
+Agriculture value chain122 initiatives are another important national and local policy dialogue issue.
+In cooperation with MOFA, at the national level NRGP has helped establish a Value Chain Practitioners' Forum, creating a venue for consultation between public and private sector actors.
+This initiative is still in its initial phase and identifying issues rather than formulating specific initiatives. - 185.
+"Decentralization" programme results are emerging but have not yet reached the stage where they can lead to inputs for policy dialogue.
+To strengthen local government capacity building, NORPREP has helped introduce new tools and skills at the district and sub-district (area council) levels for supporting participatory, community-based initiatives in planning basic infrastructure construction and monitoring contracts.
+Moreover, RTIMP has facilitated more effective cooperation between district agricultural development units and district assemblies on establishing district guidelines to support local farmers.
+These efforts are an example of incipient institutional innovations, but do not qualify yet as policy dialogue that can be applied more broadly to public policies on decentralization and local governance.
+The Ministry of Local Government has expressed interest to learn from the experience of NORPREP and World Bank-